 CREDA has a dedicated Operation and Maintenance (O&M) Cell within its organizational setup.
 The cell regularly monitors the performance of all the systems installed by CREDA, and provides repair and maintenance services as and when required.
 CREDA deploys staff at the district level, with each technical staff of the O&M team being assigned a particular route.
 The assigned staff is responsible for regularly monitoring and addressing the O&M needs of all the solar systems installed along the route.
 They make weekly visits to each site, and complete a checklist, which is also signed by the Medical Officer in the case of a PHC, which acts as a check that the visit has been made.
-In addition, in case of any complaint, the phone numbers of all the key district staff of CREDA are provided to the PHC, so that there is no delay in registering the complaint and to ensure that timely action is taken.
-Further, CREDA's O&M Cell also coordinates with the system integrator on issues of replacement, repair, and warranty as per the terms and conditions of the annual maintenance contract (AMC).
+In addition, in case of any complaint, the phone numbers of all the key district staff of CREDA are provided to the PHC, so that there is no delay in registering the system integrator on issues of replacement, repair, and warranty as per the terms and conditions of the annual maintenance contract (AMC).
 CREDA's approach has led to the effective functioning of the systems installed and has allowed the health system to focus on health service delivery.